-What Do Clerical Library Assistant Do?
+What is a Clerical Library Assistant?

-Clerical Library Assistant Example Compile records, sort, shelve, issue, and receive library materials such as books, electronic media, pictures, cards, slides and microfilm.
+Position Description Compile records, sort, shelve, issue, and receive library materials such as books, electronic media, pictures, cards, slides and microfilm.
 Locate library materials for loan and replace material in shelving area, stacks, or files according to identification number and title.
 Register patrons to permit them to borrow books, periodicals, and other library materials.

-Life As a Clerical Library Assistant: What Do They Do?
+Life As a Clerical Library Assistant

 - Select substitute titles when requested materials are unavailable, following criteria such as age, education, and interests.